San Diego Child Abuse Lawyer

 The failure to report knowledge or reasonable suspicion of child abuse is a misdemeanor under California law for these parties.
 The penalty for not reporting can be up to six months in jail or up to $1,000.

-The law firm of George H. Ramos, Jr., located in downtown San Diego, serves clients throughout Southern California including Los Angeles County, Orange County, Riverside County, and all neighboring San Diego County regions.
+The law firm of George H. Ramos, Jr., located in downtown San Diego, serves clients throughout Southern California.
+We serve Los Angeles County, Orange County, Riverside County, and all neighboring San Diego County regions.